vivianchang2019/Home_Credit_Default_Risk/README.md

 ## Notebook explanation:
 ## 1. HCDR_01.ipynb:
-> Fit data with ML models (Logistic Regression, Random Forest, XGBoost & Grid search)
+> Analyzing data by EDA, do Feature Engineering and fit data with ML models (Logistic Regression, Random Forest, XGBoost & Grid search)
 ## 2. HCDR_02.ipynb:
 > Use Under-sampling and Over-Sampling (SMOTE) to fix imbalanced data problem.
 ## 3. HCDR_03.ipynb (Ongoing) :
-> Use Dimension reduction (PCA) to improve speed on training.
+> Use Dimension reduction (PCA) to improve speed on training (Use pipeline).

 --------------